 Design Center supports files up to 10MB.

 You can compress and export all Design Center project files to an external location.
-Selct Files > Export.
-In the export files dialog, name the zip file.
-You can use a ZIP file that you export from Design Center in the following ways:
+You can import the zip file back into Design Center or into Studio.

 OAS 2.0 does not support all RAML 1.0 features.